Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Final remarks and conclusions

 \begin{enumerate}

-\item A major open question is: \emph{can products of the neutron star merger r~process alone explain the observations} of a large scatter of Eu/Fe and other r-process elements seen already at metallicities of $\text{[Fe/H]}\le -3$?
+\item A major open question is: \emph{can products of the neutron star merger r-process alone explain the observations} of a large scatter of Eu/Fe and other r-process elements seen already at metallicities of $\text{[Fe/H]}\le -3$?
 As the supernovae which produce the neutron stars of a merger already lead to a substantial floor of Fe, they enhance [Fe/H].
 Thus, the high [Eu/Fe] due to the new ejecta would then be seen first at the metallicity [Fe/H] inherited from the prior supernovae, if the merger ejecta are mixed with the same interstellar medium as the prior supernova ejecta.
 For a typical explosion energy of $10^{51}$~erg and typical densities of the interstellar medium, this mixing would occur via a Sedov-Taylor blast wave in a range of about $5\times 10^{4}$~M$_\odot$.
-Although different energies are encountered in the case of neutron star mergers, recent investigations indicate that they would mix with a similar amount of interstellar medium.
-Stochastic inhomogeneous chemical evolution calculations, utilizing only this effect alone, show the appearance of Eu only at about $\text{[Fe/H]}=-2$ for neutron star mergers.
-It has to be investigated how this would be affected in the case of neutron star - black hole mergers, as they would only lead to Fe-ejecta by one prior supernova.
+As matter is ejected with similar kinetic energies in neutron star mergers and in supernovae, recent investigations indicate that it would mix with a similar amount of interstellar medium.
+Stochastic inhomogeneous chemical evolution calculations, utilizing this effect alone, show the appearance of Eu only in the metallicity range $-3<\text{[Fe/H]}<-2$ for neutron star mergers.
+First investigations have been performed how this would be affected in the case of neutron star-black hole mergers, as they would only lead to Fe-ejecta by one prior supernova.

-\item \emph{Large-scale SPH simulations}, also addressing these issues, can suffer from resolution problems via the choice of the mass of the SPH particles involved as well as smoothing lengths applied.
-Both of these aspects affect the resolution and lead therefore (artificially) to more extended mixing than applied in case 1. above.
-Such lower resolution blurrs the metallicity behavior as it implies more extended mixing on the scales of the resolution.
-This would mix Fe with larger amounts of interstellar medium and thus also causes a lower [Fe/H] when the additional pollution by r-process ejecta takes place.
-While these resolution issues can be a disadvantage of such simulations, on the other hand they can also handle substantial turbulent mixing of interstellar medium matter in the early Galaxy.
+\item Like other hydrodynamic calculations, \emph{large-scale SPH simulations} can suffer from resolution problems, which overestimate the material mixing.
+This mixes Fe with larger amounts of interstellar medium and thus causes a decrease in the metallicity at which r-process nucleosynthesis sets in.
+Global simulations can handle turbulent mixing of interstellar medium matter in the early Galaxy, however, it is questionable whether they can resolve the relevant length scales.
 Some of these simulations seem to be able to reproduce the r-process behavior of low-metallicity observations with compact binary mergers, but the most recent ones also favor an additional site or source at lowest metallicities.